Topology-Aware Block Coordinate Descent for Qubit Frequency Allocation of Superconducting Quantum Processors: Results

 Here, we aim to examine the impact of the NNA algorithm on the BCD algorithm with numerical simulation.
 First, we considered the differences arising from various block strategies within the BCD algorithm.
 These differences primarily manifest in two aspects: optimization results and optimization complexity.
 We randomly select block strategies from the permissible strategy space and compare them with those chosen by the NNA algorithm.
-As shown in Fig.~(\ref{fig:3}), there is no significant difference between the optimization results of randomly selected block strategy and specific strategy provided by NNA for different error models.
-However, there is a significant difference in the optimization complexity of the two strategies, especially when the number of qubits increases.
-This means that specific strategy provided by NNA can achieve optimization in a shorter time with similar optimization results.
+As shown in Fig.~\ref{fig:nna-bcd}(a,b), the NNA-based ordering does not degrade the final optimization quality relative to randomly selected block orders; the distribution of final-error differences remains centered close to zero and is slightly shifted in favor of BCD-NNA.
+At the same time, the corresponding empirical algorithmic cost ratio is consistently larger than one, showing that BCD-NNA reduces the per-epoch cost relative to random ordering.
+In this sense, the main benefit of the NNA ordering is to improve efficiency while retaining, and on average slightly improving, the final calibration quality.

+To further benchmark the proposed framework against a broader heuristic baseline, we additionally compare BCD-NNA with a genetic algorithm (GA), as shown in Fig.~\ref{fig:nna-bcd}(c).
+In this comparison, the distribution of the final-error difference \( \mathrm{BCD\mbox{-}NNA} - \mathrm{GA} \) is also centered close to zero, but with a slightly negative sample mean.
+This indicates that BCD-NNA achieves optimization quality comparable to the GA baseline and is slightly better on average on the tested simulator instances.
+Since the GA does not explicitly exploit the block-local structure or the SD-TSP interpretation of the ordering problem, this comparison supports the view that the effectiveness of the proposed method comes from combining BCD with a topology-aware ordering mechanism tailored to the locality structure of the calibration task.

+Taken together, Fig.~\ref{fig:nna-bcd}(a)--(c) suggests that the main advantage of the proposed method lies not in using a generic heuristic search alone, but in exploiting the locality structure of the calibration problem through the combination of block-coordinate decomposition and topology-aware ordering.
+The contribution of this work is therefore not the introduction of another standalone heuristic, but the observation that casting frequency allocation in a BCD language with reduced local objectives makes the block-ordering degree of freedom explicit and amenable to topology-aware optimization.
+The numerical evidence shows that, within this structured formulation, the BCD-NNA combination reproducibly reduces algorithmic cost while maintaining optimization quality comparable to broader baselines.